10 Ferry & Eurotunnel Safety Rules

 All passengers must be declared

 It is important that the operator has an accurate record of people on board in case of an emergency.
 Often there are no charges incurred for additonal passengers but failure to declare all passengers is usually a breach of conditions and you may be refused travel.
+Additionally, only children aged 12 years and over are authorised to travel on Eurotunnel freight shuttles and some freight-only vessels.

 All operators have strict non-smoking policies for the health of other passengers and to prevent fires on board.
 Only use designated smoking areas.